iron-fish/website/blog/2023-03-08-community-spotlight-pratik.md

 ### How did you get into crypto?

 *In 2017, there was a lot of excitement around Bitcoin, and I jumped on the bandwagon and purchased some when the price peaked at $15,000.
-At the time, I was caught up in the hype and believed the price would continue to skyrocket, potentially reaching $100,000 or more.
+At the time, I was caught up in the hype and believed the price would continue to skyrocket, potentially reaching $100,000 or more.*
 However, as we all know, the crypto market can be incredibly volatile, and after just a few months, the price of Bitcoin began to decline rapidly.
 Unfortunately, I was caught up in the downturn and experienced significant losses.
 It was a harsh but valuable lesson, and I now better understand the risks and rewards associated with investing in cryptocurrencies.*

 ### What do you think will drive crypto adoption?

-* ***Increased awareness and education**: As more people become aware of cryptocurrencies and how they work, they may be more likely to consider using them.*
+-   ***Increased awareness and education**: As more people become aware of cryptocurrencies and how they work, they may be more likely to consider using them.*

-* ***Advancements in blockchain technology**: As blockchain technology continues to evolve and become more sophisticated, it could make cryptocurrencies more secure and easier to use, which could drive adoption.*
+-   ***Advancements in blockchain technology**: As blockchain technology continues to evolve and become more sophisticated, it will make cryptocurrencies more secure and easier to use, which will drive adoption.*

-* ***Integration with traditional financial systems**: If cryptocurrencies become more integrated with traditional financial systems, it would make it easier for people to use them for everyday transactions.*
+-   ***Integration with traditional financial systems**: If cryptocurrencies become more integrated with traditional financial systems, it would make it easier for people to use them for everyday transactions.*

-* ***Globalization and the need for cross-border transactions**: As more people conduct business and engage in cross-border transactions, cryptocurrencies could become a more convenient and efficient way to transfer funds.*
+-   ***Globalization and the need for cross-border transactions**: As more people conduct business and engage in cross-border transactions, cryptocurrencies could become a more convenient and efficient way to transfer funds.*

-* ***Regulatory clarity**: If governments provide clear regulations around the use and ownership of cryptocurrencies, it would give people more confidence in crypto and encourage adoption.*
+-   ***Regulatory clarity**: If governments provide clear regulations around the use and ownership of cryptocurrencies, it would give people more confidence in crypto and encourage adoption.*

-* ***Privacy**: As people become more concerned about online privacy and the security of their personal information, cryptocurrencies that offer greater privacy and anonymity could become more popular.*
+-   ***Privacy**: As people become more concerned about online privacy and the security of their personal information, cryptocurrencies that offer greater privacy and anonymity could become more popular.*

 ### Do you use dApps?
 If so, which ones?

 *Some of the dApps I use include:*

-*- Uniswap/Hashflow: A decentralized exchange (DEX) for trading cryptocurrencies.*
+-   *Uniswap/Hashflow: A decentralized exchange (DEX) for trading cryptocurrencies.*

-*- Aave: A decentralized lending and borrowing platform.*
+-   *Aave: A decentralized lending and borrowing platform.*

-*- Opensea: A marketplace for buying, selling, and discovering rare digital items and collectibles, including NFTs.*
+-   *Opensea: A marketplace for buying, selling, and discovering rare digital items and collectibles, including NFTs.*

-*- Gitcoin: A platform that enables users to earn cryptocurrency for contributing to open-source software projects.*
+-   *Gitcoin: A platform that enables users to earn cryptocurrency for contributing to open-source software projects.*

 ### When did you learn about Iron Fish, and what sparked your interest?